The Best Amex Hilton Honors Credit Card Strategy

 american express hilton honors credit card lineup

-In addition to keeping an eye out for upgrade offers, you can also quickly bolster your Hilton Honors balance if you are churning with a significant other or player two.
+In addition to keeping an eye out for upgrade offers, you can also quickly bolster your Hilton Honors balance if you are earning with a significant other or player two.
 Not only can you easily refer them to any of these cards to earn even more points, but they can also transfer you up to 500,000 Hilton Honors points per year at no charge.

 Conclusion